Your History Is Mine: 2002–2009

-Your History is Mine: 2002–2009 is a double disc compilation album by Welsh rock band Funeral for a Friend, released 28 September 2009, on Atlantic Records.
+Your History is Mine: 2002–2009 is a double-disc compilation album by Welsh rock band Funeral for a Friend, released on 28 September 2009 on Atlantic Records.

 The collection includes tracks from the band's two EPs and four studio albums, as well as covers, B-sides and four newly recorded tracks.
 It reached #86 in the UK chart.
 It is the band's first full-length CD to not be released in the United States.

 The Limited 3CD Digital Release (which is now out of print) included a large amount of demos from the band's archives, including the previously unreleased song "Colossus", the electric demo of "This Letter", and "Summer's Dead And Buried" (one of the band's earliest songs that was rewritten to become "Waking Up").

 Track listing

 All lyrics written by Matthew Davies-Kreye; music composed by Funeral for a Friend, except where noted.

 Track 1 from the Between Order and Model EP.

 Track 2 from the Four Ways to Scream Your Name EP.

 Track 3-6 from Casually Dressed & Deep in Conversation.